 Doro Wat Stewed Chicken with Hard-Boiled Eggs

 Hearty Ethiopian chicken stew simmered in a rich berbere and onion sauce, complemented by hard-boiled eggs for a classic festive dish.
-This african-inspired chicken ready in about 90 minutes pairs red onions, finely chopped, berbere spice blend, garlic cloves, minced for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
+This ethiopian-inspired chicken ready in about 90 minutes pairs red onions, finely chopped, berbere spice blend, garlic cloves, minced for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
 Each serving lands at about 430 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
 Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients